 If you qualify for a Texas defensive driving course, within 20 days of receiving your ticket you must bring in person or send by mail the following items to the court: proof of your driver's license and financial responsibility and the citation fee.
 Once the court grants you permission to take the Texas driving safety course, you have 90 days to select and complete a course.

-Our state-approved course is 100% online, provides an instantly-downloadable certificate of completion, and will dismiss your ticket.
+Our state-approved course is 100% online and will dismiss your ticket.
 Get started today!

 Defensive Driving CourseRegister Now!

 - Amarillo Defensive Driving